 Couverture is ideal for dipping and coating and this is where it really shines.
 Use it in any candy recipe where you want a coating with a deep chocolate flavor, a beautiful gloss, and a healthy “snap” when you bite into the candy.
 However, Couverture requires slightly more work than Compound – “tempering”.
 [Tempering is a process of heating chocolate, and then cooling it to bring to a temperature at which it exhibits the best texture, flavour and finish].
 If not tempered, couverture baking chocolate may ‘bloom’.
 Compound is easier to work with, no tempering is required – just melt and it’s ready to use!
 However, with that convenience, it just means Compound Chocolate lacks the glossiness and there is no “snap” when you break a piece of Compound Chocolate.

 Hopefully, this article has been useful in helping you understand the difference between Couverture Chocolates and Compound Chocolates.
+If you’d like to read similar articles, you can also check out our article on the 8 Common Types of Nuts to Try For Malaysians.
 On a side note, if you’re interested in purchasing baking ingredients online, feel free to browse through our large variety of affordable yet high quality baking and cooking supplies at Essentials MY.